 The credit for excess Social Security tax withheld from your pay isn't technically a "tax credit," but it can still result in money coming back to you.
 This is a relatively unusual situation, but it can happen when you work two jobs.

 Social Security taxes aren't imposed on income beyond $137,700 in the 2020 tax year.
 (That will increase to $142,800 in the 2021 tax year.)
 Taxpayers don't have to pay the Social Security tax on earnings over these thresholds.
 If you work two jobs, an employer may not be aware that you've surpassed that threshold in your overall annual income—in this scenario, you would get those extra withholdings returned when you file taxes.

 Most Tax Credits Are Nonrefundable

 Alas, the most commonly claimed tax credits are not refundable.
-For example, claiming the Child and Dependent Care Credit can reduce what you owe the IRS, but the IRS won't send you a check for any credit that's left over if it reduces your liability to zero.
-The same goes for the Adoption Credit, the Savers Credit, and the Lifetime Learning Credit.
+Claiming the Child and Dependent Care Credit can reduce what you owe the IRS, but it won't send you a check for any credit that's leftover after it reduces your liability to zero.
+The same goes for the Adoption Credit, the Saver's Credit, and the Lifetime Learning Credit.

 The American Rescue Plan Act makes this tax credit refundable for one year only in the 2021 tax year, the return you'll file in 2022.
 You can also claim more expenses.